astrovm/astrovm.github.io/content/blog/half-life.md

 Non-essential:

-- [HL Opposing Force](https://store.steampowered.com/app/50/HalfLife_Opposing_Force/) (You play the HL1 story from the perspective of one of your enemies, a soldier.
+- [HL Opposing Force](https://store.steampowered.com/app/50/HalfLife_Opposing_Force/) (you play the HL1 story from the perspective of one of your enemies, a soldier.
 I particularly love this game for the aesthetics, weapons, and cool tanks and helicopters)
-- [HL Blue Shift](https://store.steampowered.com/app/130/HalfLife_Blue_Shift/) (You play the HL1 story from the perspective of one of your friends, a security guard)
+- [HL Blue Shift](https://store.steampowered.com/app/130/HalfLife_Blue_Shift/) (you play the HL1 story from the perspective of one of your friends, a security guard)
-- [Half-Life 2 Lost Coast](https://store.steampowered.com/app/340/HalfLife_2_Lost_Coast/) (It's just a short tech demo, and it feels like an out-of-context dream you had)
+- [Half-Life 2 Lost Coast](https://store.steampowered.com/app/340/HalfLife_2_Lost_Coast/) (it's just a short tech demo, and it feels like an out-of-context dream you had)

 You should also play Portal and Portal 2 as they take place in the same universe, but they are different games and cool in their own way.